Integrate Spring MVC with Log4j

 Create log4j.properties

-Create a Log4j properties file (log4j.properties), put it into the project class path. see figure :
+Create a Log4j properties file (log4j.properties), and put it into the project class path.
+See the figure below:

 # LOG4J configuration